 Get your free targets to print at home!

-While we could bog you down in the law mumbo jumbo of the written laws themselves, instead we can summarize it as this: in most cases, you can’t have a grip that goes lower than the trigger and the space between your thumb and index finger has to go remain higher up than the visible portion of the trigger.
+While I could bore you with the legalese of the actual legislation, let’s just say that, in most situations, you can’t have a grip that goes lower than the trigger.
+Also, the area between your thumb and index finger must stay higher than the visible section of the trigger.

-Buyer’s Guide To Finding The Best Featureless Grips For Your AR-15
+Buyer’s Guide for the Best Featureless Grips for your AR-15

 Materials And Durability